How to Migrate Outlook PST to Office 365 (Microsoft 365)?

 You can see the status of import job on the Data lifecycle management window as Import in progress.
 Wait for some time and refresh the page.
 It will update the status to Completed.

-Once the wizard has completed importing PST files into Office 365, you will receive an email from Microsoft in your Outlook account for the same.
-You will also see a newly created Imported folder in your mailbox indicating that you have successfully imported PST files into Office 365.
+Once it is done with the importation of PST files into Office 365, you will receive an email from Microsoft in your Outlook account.
+Also, if you successfully import your files, you will also have a new Imported folder in your mailbox.
+This folder confirms you've imported your Outlook data files to Microsoft 365.

 Method 2: Migrate PST Files to Office 365 using Drive Shipping Method

-Before you proceed with this method, you must know that Microsoft charges $2/GB or $2000/TB of data.
-Make sure that each PST file you add to the hard drive is not larger than 20 GB as it can impact the PST import performance.
+Note: Before you proceed with this method, you must know that Microsoft charges $2/GB or $2000/TB of data (see Microsoft's Drive Shipping pricing documentation).
+Make sure each PST file you add to the hard drive is not larger than 20 GB as it can impact the PST import performance.

 Method 3: Migrate PST Files using a PST to Office 365 Migration Software